threefoldfoundation/www_threefold_io/content/home/index.md

 |||

+# Welcome to ThreeFold

-### ThreeFold is a decentralized, peer-to-peer, open-source Internet platform, allowing people to provide and utilize Internet capacity directly – without intermediaries.
+ThreeFold is a decentralized, peer-to-peer, open-source Internet platform, allowing people to provide and utilize Internet capacity directly – without intermediaries.

 ### A sovereign alternative to the centralized Internet.